adegie/eb-fetchlogs/README.md

+Finds folderis with elastic beanstalk context in the current folder (folders with .elasticbeanstalk subfolder created by eb init), fetches full logs with eb logs -z, unzips and outputs full paths to individual log files.
-Script that fetches and unzippes logs for all apps with configured aws beanstalk context Outputs full paths to individual log files so it can be easile xargs'ed for further processing.
+Output can be xargs'ed for further processing.